[…] For more Christmas destinations visit Quebec City at Christmas- The Ultimate Planning Guide […]

 Tip:

-Other favorite ice skating rinks are at the Plains of Abraham, which features a much larger skating track, and the Mega Parc located inside the mall, Galeries de la Capitale.
+Other favorite ice skating rinks are at the Plains of Abraham, which features a much larger skating track, and the Mega Parc, inside the mall, Galeries de la Capitale.

 The Galeries de la Capitale is a mall with an amusement park inside!
 The Quebecois are ingenious!
 We always spend a day in the mall before Christmas.
-We do our last minute shopping, ride the roller coaster, ice skate, eat, and even see a movie in English.
+We do our last-minute shopping, ride the roller coaster, ice skate, eat, and even watch an English movie.

 Quebec City Aquarium

-The Aquarium de Quebec is located about a 10 minute drive from the old city.
-In late December it is decorated for Christmas, and if you stay until it gets dark you will be rewarded with a light show called Festilumieres.
+The Aquarium de Quebec is about a 10-minute drive from the old city.
+In late December, it is decorated for Christmas, and if you stay until it gets dark, you will be rewarded with a light show called Festilumieres.

 The aquarium itself is as extensive as any large city aquarium.
 The kids loved the otters and the sea lions.
 Many fish were on display in large indoor tanks, and I was captivated by the beautiful movement of the jelly fish.